History

 1995

-Senior Spotlight, a creative aging program, is created with a grant from the Rothschild Foundation, which will support the program for 15 years.
+Senior Spotlight, a creative aging program, is developed with a grant from the Rothschild Foundation, which will support the program for 15 years.

 • 1996